Blog · Analysis · Last reviewed June 23, 2026

 Consent before death is not solved by a checkbox.
 A person may agree to record family stories but not agree to an unlimited generative replica.
 They may consent to adult relatives using the archive but not to children treating it as a continuing parent.
 They may want a holiday message played once, not a subscription relationship optimized for engagement.

 Consent after death is even harder.
 Privacy law often protects living persons more clearly than the dead.
 Publicity law may protect commercially valuable identities, not ordinary private people.
 California's AB 1836, signed and chaptered in 2024, amended state law to create liability for certain unauthorized digital replicas of a deceased personality's voice or likeness in expressive audiovisual works or sound recordings, subject to exceptions.
-That matters, but it addresses a right-of-publicity problem, not every family chatbot built from private messages.
+New York's 2025 law similarly strengthens postmortem commercial-use consent for deceased personalities.
+Those laws matter, but they address rights-of-publicity problems, not every family chatbot built from private messages.

 The EU AI Act defines a "deep fake" as AI-generated or manipulated image, audio, or video content resembling existing persons, objects, places, entities, or events that would falsely appear authentic or truthful.
-Its transparency rules matter for synthetic replicas, but disclosure is only a floor.
+Its Article 50 transparency rules matter for synthetic replicas, but under Article 113 the general application date is August 2, 2026.
+Even when those duties apply, disclosure is only a floor.
 "This is AI-generated" does not answer who had authority to make the replica, who may retire it, or whether the product may monetize grief.

 The Bereaved User